dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 While APL uses non-ASCII symbols to represent many function primitives, not all array languages are like this.
 For example, array languages J and K restrict their grammar to only having ASCII characters.
 Functions in these languages are ASCII symbols.
 Some functions are represented by joining two ASCII symbols (a digraph).
 In J for example, the function<sup><a id="fnr.3" class="footref" href="#fn.3" role="doc-backlink">1</a></sup> [for "greater than" is `>`.
 The function for ceiling is `>.`](https://www.jsoftware.com/help/learning/01.htm).

-Since array language use symbols or digraphs for built-in functions, they look very different to popular languages.

-### Order-of-operations seem inconsistent at times

-Consider these two APL expressions: (suppose `f` is this user-defined function: `{⊃⍵}`)
-- `f⍋3⍴1 2`
-- `f⌺1⊢1 2`

-These two expressions have a seemingly similar structure: `<function> <glyph> <number> <glyph> <number> <number>`.
-However, shockingly enough, these two expressions will have a different evaluation order.
-The first one will evaluate strictly right-to-left, equivalent to: `f⍋(3⍴(1 2))`.
-The second expression, in contrast, will evaluate like so: `(f⌺1)(⊢(1 2))`.
-There are reasons for this, and these reasons might be obvious to a seasoned APL developer.
-However, this is unintuitive to a newcomer.

-You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
-At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
-Unfortunately, this form is not idiomatic APL.
-Idiomatic APL seems to be more about terseness than readability for newcomers.
-Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, you'll often see APL developers suggest using `f⌺1⊢1 2` over `(f⌺1)1 2`.
+### The trade-off

+Since array language use symbols or digraphs for built-in functions, their source code will look very concise compared to popular languages.
+However, this is a trade-off.
+If a developer were to read a function call that uses the English name of the function, this English name will provide context to the developer about what that function is doing.
+The same isn't the case with symbols.
+If a non-Clojure developer were to see this Clojure expression out-of-context: `(partition-by empty? coll)`, I believe they would be able to somewhat detect that the `partition-by` function probably takes some collection as input and partitions it based in some criteria.
+In contrast, if a non-APL developer were to see the equivalent APL expression, out-of-context: `((0≠≢¨)⊆⊢)coll`, I don't think they would be able to gather much meaningful insight.

 ## Derivative of APL